 Avoid seasoning the cooked carrots since it could cause stomach upset and even become toxic to the feline.

-You can also bake the carrots and give it to the feline as a snack.
 Ensure the cooked carrot is cut into small pieces for easy chewing and swallowing.

 Can Kittens Eat Carrots?

-Mashed and cooked carrots can be eaten by a kitten.
 But we recommend you transition the food gradually or else this might result in stomach upset.

-Besides that, never feed your kitten with raw chopped pieces of carrots since it is likely to choke them.
+Besides that, never feed your kitten raw chopped pieces of carrots since it is likely to choke them.

 Also, raw carrots are quite difficult for the underdeveloped digestive system of a kitten to digest.
-Always consult your vet before trying this new veggie out to your kitten.

 How Many Carrots Should I Feed My Cat?

 Therefore, cats tend to have a short lifespan when they rely on veggies alone.
-Thus, ensure the cat diet is full of animal proteins for health and well-being purpose.

-But this does not mean that you should avoid carrot treats.
 Try to bake and mash some cooked carrots then feed your furry feline friend.
 This should be an occasional treat.

 Alternatives to Carrot Treats